Richard Southern, PhD, Cantab

 +44 (0) 1202 961877

-Programme Coordinator and Lecturer, BSc Software Development for Animation, Games and Effects.
+I was previously Programme Coordinator of BSc Software Development for Animation, Games and Effects and led the curriculum redesign (starting in 2015).

 I currently teach three "modules" (i.e. components of existing units) within BSc SDAGE: